We headed to Terminal 3 near midnight to board our red-eye flight to Nagoya.

 We were glad to have a nice place to hang out before heading back to the hotel to check in.
 I also breastfed the baby at the nursing room at Level 6.

-We couldn't wait to get to our hotel room as we were all so exhausted after a long flight with very little sleep.
+We couldn't wait to get to our hotel rooms as we were all so exhausted after a long flight with very little sleep.

 Japan is very strict regarding occupancy and will charge you for every additional member of your family.
 We had to top up ¥2000 per night for one child (my boy), which included a set of yukata and toiletries.

-The ¥2000 used to include breakfast but now the hotel added an additional charge of ¥900 for breakfast, which we felt was too expensive as my boy does not eat a lot for breakfast (had to take turns to go for breakfast since someone had to stay back and take care of him).
+The ¥2000 used to include breakfast but now breakfast would cost us an additional ¥900.
+We felt it was too expensive as my boy does not eat a lot for breakfast (had to take turns going for breakfast so someone can take care of him in the room though).

-In any case, the room/bed is too small for more than 2 adults and 1 child!
+In any case, the room/bed was too small for more than 2 adults and 1 child!
 Hence, if you have 3 adults, you may want to consider another hotel or apartment.

 For us, the room was definitely not the reason why we love Dormy Inn.
 We love Dormy Inn for their amenities, such as their onsen, washing machine, ice machine and microwave!

-Dormy Inn also offered their very own ramen every night for all their guests for FREE!
+Dormy Inn also offered their very own ramen every night to all their guests for FREE!

 My kids love the ramen so much they can finish one bowl each!
-It's so good that everyone usually finishes everything! 😋
+It's so good that everyone usually clears their bowl! 😋

-Dormy Inn is also conveniently located 5-10 minutes from two train stations: Fushimi Station and Sakae Station.
-Definitely recommend it as a good accommodation 😊
+Dormy Inn was also conveniently located 5-10 minutes from two train stations: Fushimi Station and Sakae Station.
+Definitely recommend it as a good accommodation! 😊

 We went to bed really early that night as we were so exhausted at the end of a very long day!
 Can't wait to explore the rest of Nagoya tomorrow!